jmaxxz/dotapicks/README.md

 ```

 ### Hero names ##
-All hero names are exactly as they appear on http://www.dota2.com/heroes/ this lends its self well to pulling imagines and data from dota2.com.
-For heros with multi-word names one needs to replace the space character with _ when quering dota2.com.
+All hero names are exactly as they appear on http://www.dota2.com/heroes/ this lends itsself well to pulling imagines and data from dota2.com.
+For heros with multi-word names one needs to replace the space character with _ when querying dota2.com.
 For example Outworld Devourer's page can be found at http://www.dota2.com/hero/Outworld_Devourer/.

 ### Matchups ###
 Only positive matchups are recorded, and are ranked on a scale from 1-3.
 Where 3 indicates the hero is a hard counter.